jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-modeling-cnc-energy-consumption.md

 last_modified_at: 2018-03-20T16:00:52-04:00
 ---

-For my undergraduate thesis, I developed a MATLAB-based program that runs through a CNC G-code file to simulate the material removal process and predict the energy consumption to machine the part.
+For my undergraduate thesis, I developed a G-code based program in MATLAB that simulates the material removal process and predicts the energy consumption to machine the part.
 When analyzing a constant material removal rate milling operation, the average power prediction accuracy was shown to be 96.83%.

 This program functions by first reconstructing the toolpath from the G-code.